 FVLC Management Team

-Undrea Barnes is the Crisis Services Coordinator at FVLC.
+Undrea Barnes is the Crisis Services Manager at FVLC.
 She has been providing services to domestic violence and sexual assault survivors at FVLC since 2005.
-As the Crisis Services Coordinator Undrea oversees the 24 hour crisis line and has a wealth of knowledge on resources for the survivors.
+Undrea oversees the 24 hour crisis line and has a wealth of knowledge on resources for the survivors.

-Stephanie Penrod is FVLC’s Senior Staff Attorney.
-Stephanie joined the Family Violence Law Center in 2010 and currently serves as the Senior Staff Attorney, where she supervises the legal team and represents clients in court on restraining order and related family law matters.
-Stephanie has over ten years of experience providing family law and direct support services to domestic violence survivors, both in Alameda and San Diego Counties.
-Stephanie received her J.D. from the University of San Diego School of Law, and she received her Bachelor of Science with a degree in Women’s Studies, cum laude, from Vanderbilt University.
+Nicole Britton-Snyder is FVLC’s Managing Attorney.
+In 2012, Nicole served as a legal intern as part of FVLC’s Legal Internship Program.
+She subsequently joined FVLC in 2016 as a Staff Attorney, and had been promoted to Senior Staff Attorney before leaving FVLC in 2019.
+Nicole returned to FVLC in 2021.
+In her current role Nicole supervises the legal team and represents clients in court on restraining order and related family law matters.
+Nicole has approximately seven years of experience providing family law and direct support services to domestic violence survivors in Alameda County.
+Nicole received her J.D. from Northeastern University School of Law and received her Bachelor of Arts with a degree in Feminist, Gender & Sexuality Studies from Cornell University.

 Juliet Crosby is the Finance Director of Family Violence Law Center.
 She oversees and does numbers of all types, organizationally and from a grant compliance perspective.
 She has twenty-seven years of nonprofit finance experience in Social Justice, Education and the Arts.

-Marissa Seko is FVLC’s Family Violence Intervention Unit Coordinator.
-Marissa has 10 years of experience providing nonprofit program coordination and direct services to a diverse client base, with a dedicated focus on providing high quality, trauma informed crisis intervention services to domestic violence and sexual assault survivors for the past 6 years.
+Marissa Seko is FVLC’s Family Violence Intervention Unit Manager.
+Marissa has more than ten years of experience providing nonprofit program coordination and direct services to a diverse client base, with a dedicated focus on providing high quality, trauma informed crisis intervention services to domestic violence and sexual assault survivors for the past 6 years.
 She has a BA Degree with a Concentration in Gender/Women’s Studies from Grinnell College and is also a recent graduate of the Women’s Foundation of California’s Women’s Policy Institute Fellowship Program.
 Marissa joined FVLC in 2012.